 Women of all sizes can be healthy and have safe births.
-But gaining a lot of weight can be a warning sign of diabetes.
-If a woman is very fat, or gains a lot of weight in pregnancy, look for other signs of diabetes (see page 115).
+Gaining more weight than expected, especially early in pregnancy, can be a warning sign of diabetes (see page 115).

 Mother gains weight suddenly

 If a mother gains weight suddenly near the end of her pregnancy, it may be a sign of twins (see page 143) or pre-eclampsia (see page 125).